renovatebot/renovate/docs/usage/setup-azure-devops.md

 always-auth=true
 ```

-Note: replace `YOUR-ORG` with your Azure DevOps organization and `YOUR-FEED` with your Azure Artifacts feed.
+In the `registry` variable, replace `YOUR-ORG` with your Azure DevOps organization and `YOUR-FEED` with your Azure Artifacts feed.

 ## Create a config.js file